BDC Hamburger Icon

 4. Create specialized groups in your in-house marketing team.

-Depending on your in-house marketing team’s size, consider breaking it down into smaller groups.
-When you place your in-house marketers into small groups, they tend to work better because they’re focused on one marketing aspect instead of the big picture.
+Depending on the size of your in-house marketing team, consider breaking it down into smaller groups.
+Smaller groups tend to work better because they focus on one marketing aspect instead of the big picture.

 Here are some possible group specializations:

-• Social media marketing.
-Your social media marketing team will post and share content, engage with your audience, create social media marketing campaigns, and work on building a bigger following.
+• Social media marketing: Your social media marketing team will post and share content, engage with your audience, create social campaigns and work on building a bigger following.

 You can always swap team members between groups to enhance productivity.
-However, this method is an excellent choice for those who want complete control over their marketing strategy.
+However, creating specialized marketing groups is an excellent choice for those who want complete control over their marketing strategy.

 TipBottom line